 Elizabethan Hair, Hats, and Face

-Early Elizabethen women wore a French hood, a fabric bonnet shaped with wires, a style introduced to England by Elizabeth's mother, Ann Boleyn.
-The half moon or crescent shaped style was a glorified head-band with a veil attached at the rear.
+Early Elizabethan women wore a French hood, a fabric bonnet shaped with wires, a style introduced to England by Elizabeth's mother, Ann Boleyn.
+The half-moon or crescent-shaped style was a glorified head-band with a veil attached at the rear.

 The Attifet, similar to the French hood, dipped in the center to create a heart shape, often decorated with the addition of lace.